Types of credit-building products and how to use them

 Credit-building loans are best if you have little to no credit history and don’t need the loan funds immediately.

 You can get a small dollar loan at select national and community banks and local credit unions.
-These loans operate similarly to traditional loans in that you pay the lump sum balance back in installments.
 The fees are typically charged as a flat fee based on how much you borrow.

 Small-dollar loans are best for borrowers who have little to no credit and need a smaller loan amount and want to avoid a high-cost payday loan.